 The Green Lions is the environmental group at St. Mark’s.
 We believe that human choices, now and over the coming decades, have a profound effect on the world’s climate and web of life, including people’s access to water, food, and a healthy environment.
 Reducing greenhouse gas emissions to a level that will avoid the worst impacts of climate change, which threaten major disruptions to our economic, environmental, and social systems, is still possible.
 The Green Lions strive to support the St. Mark’s community in efforts to respond to the environmental crisis in our corporate life, our homes, and in the world.
 Read more here.
 Contact Betsy Agle to learn more about getting involved.
 All are welcome!

-Lambda Lions is an affinity group of the Gay, Lesbian, Bisexual, and Transgender (GLBT) members of St. Mark’s parish.
+As with society and the broader Episcopal Church, St. Mark’s has a history of inclusion of Gay, Lesbian, Bisexual, Transgender, and Queer people.
+LGBTQ members – including our Rector, the Rev. Michele H. Morgan – serve in a variety of staff and lay leadership positions.
+Lambda Lions is an affinity group of the Gay, Lesbian, Bisexual, Transgender, and Queer (GLBTQ) members of St. Mark’s parish.
 We meet socially on occasion and are in the process of adapting our mission to add a service component to our lives together in the wider parish.
-We hope to be one of several entry points for new GLBT members or visitors to our faith community.
+We hope to be one of several entry points for new GLBTQ members or visitors to our faith community.
 Please email our convener Rob Hall for more information or to be added to the email list for future gatherings.

 Lichfield Cathedral (UK) Link